pnp/PnP/Samples/Portal.DataAccessLayer/README.md

 	- PortalCdnUrl = "/style%20library/pnp";
 	- StockTickerSymbol = "MSFT";
 3. Edit the **Portal.DataAccessLayer.master** file of the **Master Pages** project folder and ensure that the **src** attribute is correct for all CDN file **script** tags within the **PnP MODs** block (*starting at line 22*).
+	- `we use a custom master page only to simplify the demo; it is neither a technical requirement nor a recommended approach`

 ### Deploy the Sample ###
 1. Verify that SharePoint Online has completed provisioning of the **Admin** and **Demo** site collections